material-components/material-components-web-react/packages/chips/README.md

 ### Input chips

 Input chips are a variant of chips which enable user input by converting text into chips.
-Chips may be dynamically added to and removed from the chip set.
+Chips may be dynamically added and removed from the chip set.
+To define a set of chips as input chips, add the `input` prop to the `ChipSet`.
 To remove a chip, pass a callback to the `Chip` through the `handleRemove` prop.

 > _NOTE_: We recommend you store an array of chip labels and their respective IDs in the `state` to manage adding/removing chips.
 Do _NOT_ use the chip's index as its ID or key, because its index may change due to the addition/removal of other chips.